What is TURF?

 Select the question from the TURF drop-down and then click on the down arrow icon to export the simulator.

 If the question type is a Matrix Slider, Progressive Matrix, Star or Smiley rating you will need to select between Top 1 or Top 2 box before exporting the simulator. .

 The reason there are two sets of Top Box and Top 2 Box options is because people set up grids differently - sometimes the options move from most positive to least positive, others from least positive to most positive.
 So regardless of how you orient your scale, you can pick the right version of Top Box or Top 2 Box

 Exporting MaxDiff HB + TURF has the same options as before it’s also now located in the Research Analyses section of the Export section.

 Note: if you are looking for MaxDiff utility scores you can export them directly under the question chart.

 When the default question options don’t provide what is needed, turn to the power tool that is Virtual Questions!
 There may be times where the scale points don’t quite line up with the default options available or most likely that the items to be included in the TURF span multiple questions.
 In these cases, a checkbox virtual question can be created with an answer option defined as needed for each item to be included.

 TURF Simulator Export

 When you export TURF for any question the simulator will be the default tab shown.
-The simulator provides a clean interface for a client to play around with combinations that makes sense for them - whether it be they will always include product X regardless of performance because it's a brand standard or they would never introduce both product A and B because they're too similar, or some other reason(s).
+The simulator provides a clean interface for a you to make custom combinations that - whether it be they will always include product X regardless of performance because it's a brand standard or they would never introduce both product A and B because they're too similar, or some other reason(s).